 Specials include: Music, Library, PE, Drama.

-Bright, joyful Pre-Kindergarten classrooms are designed for learning through indoor and outdoor play with guidance from their teacher.
+Bright, joyful Pre-K 4 classrooms are designed for learning through indoor and outdoor play with guidance from their teacher.
 Typical activities include daily morning meetings, math centers, literacy skills practice through songs, games, story dictation and art projects, and deep dives into topics with project-based learning.

-Typically 30-36 students in three classrooms with a home room teacher and a rotating teaching associate.
+Typically 2-3 classrooms of 10-12 students with a homeroom teacher and a rotating teaching associate.

 Specials include Music, Library, PE, Drama, Spanish